-Through our pioneering Online MS in Robotics Engineering program—the first in the nation—you will advance your knowledge of the mathematical and mechanical frameworks needed to design safer and more efficient robotics systems and explore innovative ways of using robots to tackle and solve real-world problems.
+Through our pioneering online robotics engineering master's degree—the first in the nation—you will advance your knowledge of the mathematical and mechanical frameworks needed to design safer and more efficient robotics systems and explore innovative ways of using robots to tackle and solve real-world problems.

 10 courses, 30 credit hours, including a capstone.
-The options listed below are specific to the ONLINE program and meet the overall degree requirements.
+The options listed below are specific to the robotics engineering ONLINE degree and meet the overall degree requirements.
 You will work with a faculty advisor to develop a customized and relevant plan of study selected from the courses below.
 Additional courses may become available online and are available on-campus.